The Apprentice (British TV series): Tasks

-Once the candidates are selected, they are divided into teams and given a series of business-themed tasks – every series focuses on ten team-oriented tasks, with the exception of the seventh and eighth series which featured eleven.
-Each episode covers a single task, which is designed to test candidates on important business skills – salesmanship, negotiation, requisitioning, strategy, leadership, teamwork, and organisation.
-Before each task is given, the teams are briefed by Sugar over what kind of challenge they will be conducting, what rules they must adhere to during the timespan of the task, and the conditions for winning – an example of this could be that they must buy supplies on a limited budget, convert them into a product, and then sell their creation all within a single day, with the win determined on who makes the highest profit from their concept.
-Before a task begins, each team must assign a project manager (PM) to lead them, whose roles involves denoting each member's role on the task, tackle the important key decisions, and manage team members carefully to avoid potential friction and disruptions.
-The role of PM is mainly chosen by the team – the choice, decided on a vote, can be influenced by factors, the most common being a candidate's business background and its relation to the task, or the amount of confidence team members have in their selection – but at times, Sugar may appoint someone into the role, based upon his opinion of their performance in the process, their background, or, since the seventh series, their business plan.
+Once the candidates are selected, they are divided into two teams (typically male and female initially) and required to adopt a team name given a series of business-themed tasks – every series focusses on ten team-oriented tasks, with the exception of the seventh and eighth series which featured eleven.

+Each episode covers a single task, which is designed to test candidates on important business skills, such salesmanship, negotiation, requisitioning, strategy, leadership, teamwork and organisation.
+Before each task is given, the teams are briefed by Sugar over what kind of challenge they will be conducting, what rules they must adhere to during the timespan of the task, and the conditions for winning – an example of this could be that they must buy supplies on a limited budget, convert them into a product and then sell their creation all within a single day, with the win determined on which team makes the highest profit from their concept.

+Before a task begins, each team must assign a project manager (PM) to lead them, whose role involves allocating individual team members' roles on the task, making key decisions and managing team members carefully in order to minimise or avoid potential friction and disruptions.

+Usually this is done by the team members: individuals may nominate themselves to stand as PM for the task, or other team members may recommend who would be best placed to be PM for that task.
+In both instances, reasons are given as to why any individual(s) would be suitable for the role, such as a candidate's business background, expertise or interest in the subject matter or nature of the task, prior success in previous tasks and the level of confidence the other team members have in them.
+The PM is then voted upon by the team by the team members.

+However, at times, Sugar himself may appoint someone into the role, based upon criteria such as his opinion of their performance in the process, their background or, since the seventh series, their business plan.
 The briefing period of the episode is often used at specific points in the series to rearrange teams, as candidates are whittled down in the process, and is mainly done to either balance out the number, ensure a fair distribution of skills for a specific task, or to give less vocal candidates a chance to demonstrate their abilities.